Tylan/check_aruba_ap/README.md

 # check_aruba_ap
 Checks Aruba AP Information by connecting to Aruba Controller.

-Verbose option available on all metrics for more detailed output - see AP User Count images for example.
+Verbose option available on all metrics for more detailed output - see AP User Count images for an example.

 ### **AP Up/Down Status**